-Long-anticipated exploit code targeting the most recent Microsoft RPC vulnerabilities is circulating and can cause a denial-of-service on even patched Windows XP/2000 systems, experts
+Long-anticipated exploit code targeting the most recent Microsoft RPC vulnerabilities is circulating and can cause a denial-of-service on even patched Windows XP/2000 systems, experts say.

 "The published exploit can carry out a denial of service across a range of versions, levels and language versions of Microsoft Windows 2000 and XP, and achieves remote code execution on unpatched systems, says an advisory from the U.K. National Infrastructure Security Co-ordination Centre (NISCC).
 "The 'universal' nature of the exploit may assist the development of a worm incorporating some of the attack techniques."

 "While the current code can only inflict a DoS condition on the target system, it's conceivable that it could be modified in a manner that will permit the execution of arbitrary code," says Aaron Schaub, a security analyst at managed security services provider TruSecure Corp. in Herndon, Va.